PhilippChr/wikidata-core-for-QA/README.md

 wikidata_dump_path: specifies the path to the n-triples Wikidata dump.
 number_of_workers: specifies the number of processes (or workers) that are run in parallel.

+Our filtered dump (applied to the n-triples Wikidata dump from April 2020) is available here (around 43 GB): https://conquer.mpi-inf.mpg.de/static/wikidata_clean.zip.

 ## Duration (using 13 workers)
 * split (2 TB dump) 			=> ~ 8h